abhirkgec/UserRegisterLoginTest/Readme.txt

-#This POC can be used for Login Registration and dashboard as per requirements given by TrueDataSoft HR.
+#This POC can be used for Login Registration and dashboard as per requirements give.
 #Specifications:
 #1.
 Latest dot net version 5.0 is used
 #2.